 - Prevent distribution of noxious weed seeds by examining seed shipments originating from foreign and domestic seed sources for exotic seeds, such as fireweed, field bindweed, and quack grass.
 Completion date: Ongoing. - 2.
 Conduct statewide pest detection and monitoring to delineate infestations of regulated pests for control or eradication.
 Determine statewide distribution of noxious weeds (e.g., fireweed and fountain grass), plant diseases (e.g., banana bunchy top virus and papaya ringspot virus), insect pests (e.g., little fire ant) and coqui frogs.
 Utilize GIS technology to map results for use in planning and communication with decision makers.
 Completion date: On-going. - 3.
 Increase invasive species monitoring, detection and diagnostic activities to detect, identify, delineate, and eradicate incipient infestations of invasive alien species, such as the red imported fire ant, Africanized honey bee, coconut rhinoceros beetle, and many other serious pests not yet found in Hawaii.
 Seek extension of present federal funding support and new funding to increase personnel, equipment, and supplies necessary to implement this action.
 Completion Date: On-going. - 4.
 Seek federal and private sector funding to supplement operating funds to conduct foreign explorations to search for and introduce potential biocontrol agents of targeted weeds and plant pests, such as fountain grass, coffee berry borer, fire weed and little fire ant.
 Completion Date: On-going. - 5.
 Make maximum use of personnel temporarily assigned to the Branch from Federal and other State agencies to assist with pest detection and biocontrol projects, respectively.
 Completion Date: On-going. - 6.
 Develop an Insect Diagnostic Identification Network for Hawaii and the American Pacific with land grant universities and departments of agriculture in Hawaii, Guam, American Samoa, Commonwealth of the Northern Mariana Islands (CNMI), and Federal States of Micronesia (FSM) with funding from Research, Education and Extension Service (UH-CREES).

 USDA via the University of Hawaii, Cooperative Completion Date: Ongoing.

-- 7. Establish an apiary program to assist Hawaii's queen bee rearing industry through certification, registration, education and development of pest management techniques appropriate to Hawaii conditions.
+- 7. Expand the recently established apiary program to assist Hawaii's queen bee rearing industry through certification, registration, education and development of pest management techniques appropriate to Hawaii conditions.
 The program also works with all beekeepers to ensure adequate pollination of locally grown crops, and assist and promote beekeeping in Hawaii through training and outreach on effective tropical beekeeping techniques and pest management.
-Completion Date: On-going. - 8.
+Completion Date: Ongoing. - 8.
 Upgrade biocontrol facilities and/or investigate the potential for building new modernized facilities to increase the biocontrol program's capabilities to respond to new emerging and established pests.
-The first year will involve the scoping of existing facilities in other states and countries, corresponding and working with program managers in those programs and investigate funding opportunities.
-The direction the program takes after the first year will depend on findings from the first year, the overall goal, however, is to double or triple the biocontrol capacity of the HDOA in four vears.
-Completion Date: 2016